 Currently, Mr. Cobbs is litigating the following notable matters:

-Mr. Cobbs graduated from Amherst College with a B.A. in English and Russian, magna cum laude with distinction, and received his J.D. from Yale Law School.
+Mr. Cobbs graduated from Amherst College with a B.A., magna cum laude, and received his J.D. from Yale Law School.
 During law school, he served as a Notes Editor of the Yale Law Journal and as a Submissions Editor of the Yale Journal on Regulation.

 From 2007-2010 Mr. Cobbs served as a staffer for Chairman Henry Waxman on the House Oversight Committee and the House Energy and Commerce Committee, where he worked on energy and climate policy.